tldr-pages/tldr/pages/common/devcontainer.md

 `devcontainer open {{optional/path/to/workspace}}`

-- Read configuration of Dev Container from `devcontainer.json`:
+- Read and print the configuration of a Dev Container from `devcontainer.json`:

 `devcontainer read-configuration`